nievesalvin/github-tutorial/README.md

  itself, while Github is a website where a programmer can send code to the cloud
  so that the code itself lives elsewhere instead of locally.
 Github is also at the enter
  of social coding, where a pethora of programmers can use eachothers' code as a
  starting point to start their own project.

+ In order to work Github needs git, where as Git does not need GitHub to work
+ hence why "Git" can be found in the word "GitHub" and why "Github" is
+ not found in "Git"

 ---